 speaker

 Operator

 Thank you.
 At this time, we will be conducting a question and answer session.
-If you would like to ask a question, please press star one on your telephone keypad.
+If you would like to ask a question, please press star 1 on your telephone keypad.
 A confirmation tone will indicate that your line is in the question queue.
-You may press star two if you would like to remove your question from the queue.
+You may press star 2 if you would like to remove your question from the queue.
 We ask that analysts limit themselves to one question and a follow up so that others may have an opportunity to ask questions.
-For participants using speaker equipment, it may be necessary to pick up your handsets before pressing the star key.
-One moment, please, while we poll for questions.
-Our first question comes from Keith Hughes with the Truze Securities.
+For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star key.
+One moment please while we poll for questions.
+Our first question comes from Keith Hughes with True Securities.
 Please proceed with your question.

+speaker